Swayam4717/communication_support/docs/tester-install-guide.md

 ## Notes

 - Locked-device notification behavior is future work.
+- Exit-before-answer reminders use the same data-only native overlay path as parent alerts.
+They are sent when the child leaves an opened unanswered question and stop once the answer is sent.
 - Guided Speech Practice validates the selected option's generated phrase and does not auto-send.
 - Guided Speech Practice restarts the full sentence after a spoken mismatch and keeps listening through short pauses.
 - Speech sentence patterns are parent-controlled.
 If no pattern is saved, the app falls back to `I want {option}`.